mozilla-mobile/mozilla-vpn-client/docs/rfcs/0002-session-id-sharing.md

 ## Considered Alternatives

-Following are the other considered alternatives to address the same issue as the proposed solution and the reasoning on why these were ultimately not the chosen alternatives.
+Following are the other considered alternatives to address the same issue as the proposed solution and the reasoning on why these were ultimately not the chosen solution.

 ### Collect all data on the daemon